Pioneering a Digital Music Chart for Billboard Magazine

 22:13 – Mayfield plugs Billboard’s new chart called Hot RingMasters, which measures ring-tones based on master recordings.

-25:06 – Mayfield acknowledges the shortcomings of the Billboard charts and the changes the company is making to aggregate more comprehensive.
+25:06 – Mayfield acknowledges the shortcomings of the Billboard charts and the changes the company is making to aggregate more comprehensively.

 27:50 – End.